How To Remove Pesticides From Leafy Vegetables

 As mentioned above, pesticides don’t just enter our homes on produce.
 They can also be found in pest control sprays, cleaning products (bleach, for example, is an EPA-registered pesticide), pet products, tracked-in shoes, and clothing and building materials.

-Fortunately, you have the power to dramatically decrease your pesticide exposure by making a few simple changes and substitutions in and around your home.
+Pesticides are the first category of harmful products that we recommend removing from the home in our free Toss the Toxins online course.
+Fortunately, you can significantly reduce your pesticide exposure by making a few simple changes and safe substitutions in and around your home.

-Learn all about it in: How To Remove Pesticides From Your Home in 8 Simple Steps.
+Learn more in: How To Remove Pesticides From Your Home in 8 Simple Steps.

 FAQs

 Who knew washing leafy greens could be such a big topic?!
-Here, we answer some FAQs to help further empower you to remove pesticide residues safely.
+Here, we answer some FAQs to help you safely remove pesticide residues.

 Should I Wash Bagged Vegetables And Salads?

-This is controversial, but our opinion is a hard and fast YES.
+This is controversial, but our opinion is a firm YES.

 As you’ve likely noticed, most of the leafy green vegetable recalls have been for salad kits and bagged or pre-cut veggies…which are supposed to be triple-washed and “the safest” option.